CodeYourFuture/fundamentals-blockly/exercises/array_while_loops.md

 2. Replace the 🍎 block inside your loop with the appropriate `get and remove the first item from the array` block.

-3. <span class="test-checkbox"></span> Check that all your fruit are now displaying with a the right emoji next to them
+3. <span class="test-checkbox"></span> Check that all your fruit are now displaying with the right emoji next to them